MuralitharanYoganath/Python-Fundamentals/README.md

 2. **Choose a code editor** : There are many different code editors available, such as PyCharm, Visual Studio Code, and Sublime Text.
 Choose one that you are comfortable with and that has the features you need.

 3. **Create a virtual environment** : A virtual environment is a Python environment that is isolated from your system's Python environment.
 This allows you to install different versions of Python and packages without affecting your system's Python environment.
-To create a virtual environment, you can use the venv module.
+To create a virtual environment, you can use the  `python3 -m venv` module.

 4. **Activate the virtual environment** : Once you have created a virtual environment, you need to activate it before you can use it.
-To activate a virtual environment, you can use the activate script.
+To activate a virtual environment, you can use the activate script `source venv/bin/activate` command.

 5. **Install packages** : Once you have activated a virtual environment, you can install packages using the pip command.
 Pip is a package manager for Python.